3 Best Savings Account Types Every Arizonan Should Have

 MMAs typically pay higher interest rates than regular savings accounts, and may offer blended or tiered rates, which means you can earn an even higher rate on large balances or on part of your balance over a certain level.
 There are even options for businesses - business money market accounts can be helpful for small business owners.

-The catch is that the minimum required deposit is often higher than with a regular savings account.
+The minimum required deposit is often higher than with a regular savings account.
 If your account falls below that mark, you may face substantial service fees, forfeit your interest, or both.
 Luckily, Copper State CU does not charge fees for our money market accounts, as a benefit to members.

 Money Market Accounts are the best savings account for: